 Candor requires openness, sincerity, clear communication, and a bit of personal exposure.
 It’s often uncomfortable to be candid because it requires some degree of vulnerability.

+So, what does candor mean?
 When you exert candor in your communication, you encourage others to do the same.
 Candid communication allows you to both give and get the information you need to improve your team performance and professional growth.

 Communicates in a truthful and in a straightforward manner.

 Matter is based on an ontology of over